kauezatarin/Arduino_Monitor/README.md

 * Double the number of sensors that can be monitored
 * Things Speak integration
 * Manual input panel (to manually send commands to the device)
+* Translation to English (now the software is in Portuguese)

 ####Improvements/Issues: